Table Of Contents

 Ground and Neutral Wires

-The ground wire is almost always green or yellow.
+The ground wire is almost always green or green & yellow.
 It is marked with a single coat of paint or a pair of wires connected in parallel with another neutral wire.
 The neutral wire is usually stud style, with studs coming out of each end, one at each stud rail.
-For underground installations, neutral and earth wire are generally in a grounded style, so brown or black are usually used.
-Neutral is marked with two thin coats of brown-field grounding.
+For underground installations, neutral and earth wires are generally in a grounded style.

 Signal wire connects a point to the primary grid.
 If the system is grounded, it also needs to be connected to the primary grid.
 As such, it will have a different colour code from the other wiring systems.
 Designers must ensure that the signal wire colour code is applied to the wiring system being designed in a colour that both workers and residents will see.